 Expenses- Data related to expenditure saved on Blockchain, could help calculate the annual cost of repair.

-Audit and compliance- Enforcement of compliance are built in the smart contracts, which reduces complexity.
+Audit and compliance- Enforcement of compliance is built in the smart contracts, which reduces complexity.

 Blockchain could improve the aviation safety by making information transparent to the authorities and the travelers.
 LeewayHertz is building the next generation of blockchain apps, contact us for your blockchain development project.